virgs/medium-next-gen-stats/README.md

 ### Features

--  Last 90 days range
+-  Larger range
 -  Total stories views/claps
--  Total views in different ranges: daily, weekly and yearly
+-  Total in different ranges: daily, weekly and yearly

 ### How to use
 1. Go to your medium stats page: https://medium.com/me/stats